-- Career Contact Network database of professional alumni advisors available to both students and alumni via JobConnect on Bruindata.
-Please contact Career Services for additional networking contacts. - Internship resources that provide guidance and employer contacts, virtual internship center at careers.georgefox.edu - Job postings are published on JobConnect on Bruindata.
-Students can practice professional interviewing through videotaped mock interviews.
-Resume writing workshops are scheduled each semester.
+- A professional contact network of alumni is available to both students and alumni.
+Please contact Career Services for these referrals. - Internship resources that provide guidance and employer contacts, online internship center at careers.georgefox.edu - Job postings are published on BruinCareers on MyGFU.
 Available positions include full-time, part-time, seasonal, volunteer, internship opportunities and student employment opportunities.

-On-campus recruiting occurs at the request of employers to offer information and/or interviews for position openings.
+- On-campus recruiting occurs at the request of employers to offer information and/or interviews for position openings. - The Optimal Resume system allows students to build their job search skills and have the work reviewed: resume, cover letter, interviews, eportfolio, skills assessment and website.